pipe01/SECCS/README.md

 ## Purpose

 SECCS is a tool for performant binary serialization of C# classes containing arbitrary data.
-It is quick and easy to use, requiring only an attribute on any classes you want to serialize.
+It is quick and easy to use, and it doesn't require any attributes on the classes you want to serialize.

 ## Performance